tagconcierge/tc-woocommerce-plugin-free/readme.txt

 The last step is to define `GA4 Measurement ID`.
 Go to `Variables` find a variable with the `GA4 Measurement ID` name, click to edit it.
 Then paste your GA4 Measurement ID in the Value field.

-If you are importing `UA Compatible` preset you can find the tracking ID in the `UA Settings` variable.

 If you are importing `Facebook Pixel` preset you can find the tracking ID in `FBP Pixel ID` variable.